 Taywell is now owned by Ross Turney, with his small team of skilled, artisan workers.
-The company aims to create high quality products, source ingredients locally where possible, behave ethically at all times, constantly innovate and always practise and consider sustainability issues.
+The company aims to create high quality products, source ingredients locally where possible, constantly innovate and always practise and consider sustainability issues.

 The thought behind the creation of Taywell in August 2006 was to utilise surplus fruit from farm’s in Kent and turn it into something special.
 Passionate about ice cream, the founder Alastair Jessel was determined that his ice creams and sorbets should not contain any artificial additives, colours, stabilisers or bulking agents and the flavours were to be produced to their best taste rather than to a particular price.

 In 2007 Taywell won a Gold Star at The Great Taste Awards and this was followed by another six in 2008, 3 in 2011, 4 in 2012 (2 at 2 Star) and 2 in 2013 (1 at 2 Star) to make 16 so far.
 The company won a West Kent ‘Business Excellence Award’ in 2008 and was a finalist for the second year running for ‘Best New Product’ at the Taste of Kent Awards.
 In 2010 and 2012 it was again a finalist in the Taste of Kent Awards but 2011 saw it win a ‘Quality Food’ Award, with a finalist position in 2012.
 2012 also saw the company become a finalist in ‘The World Food Awards’ and The Grocer’s ‘Best New Product’, pitched against Ben & Jerry’s and Magnum.
 In 2013 it won The Grocer’s ‘Best New Product’ Award against the same competition but this time it included Cadbury’s and Vimto.